nirtusbro/test/source/definition/event/IVictoryEvaluationListener.rst

 .. java:method::  ResolutionAction[] evaluateVictory(IGameEngine gameEngine, IBoard board, IPlayer player, ResolutionAction[] currentResolutionSet)
    :outertype: IVictoryEvaluationListener

-   Event koji game engine poziva ako je prethodni resolver zahtevao proveru stanja pobede, racuna se kao deo trenutnog poteza
+   The event that the game engine calls if the previous resolver required checking if there is a winner, counts as part of the current move

-   :param gameEngine: gameEngine koji kontrolise igru
+   :param gameEngine: The gameEngine which controlls the game
-   :param board: instanca boarda na kojem se igra
+   :param board: The board on which the game is played
-   :param player: igrac koji pomera figuru
+   :param player: The player who is moving the figure
-   :return: spisak akcija koje game engine treba da izvrsi kao posledicu ovog poteza, osnova za zurnal
+   :return: A list of actions the game engine should do as a result of this move